dkolkena/adhd/adhd.md

 Attention Deficit/Hyperactivity Disorder is a neurodevelopmental disorder that affects up to 5% of adults.
 It’s an often misunderstood condition that can significantly affect one’s personal and professional life.
 I’m excited to share insights from a career full of highs and lows managing Adult ADHD and some tools for anyone, ADHD or not, interested in improving their productivity.

+^ It's estimated that 5% of adults are affected by ADHD

+^ This is an important topic for me because it's affected my professional life so profoundly.
+I'm happy to share some of the resources I've found along the way.

 ---

 # Disclaimers